janwilmans/guidelines/guidelines_details.md

 -   Move `static_assert` out of headers, so they are checked only once.
 -   Empty lines between data members is a code smell (rationale: if you wanted to group the data, you should add a struct)
 -   Do not return reference types, such as `std::string_view` from a function.
+-   Use `std::string_view` for arguments to function that do not care about zero-termination of the passed string
+-   Use `const std::string&` for arguments to function that DO care about zero-termination
+-   Use `std::string` and pass strings by value on constructor arguments that sink (move-construct a member variable) their value
+    - rationale: this allow the caller choose to move into the argument, or make only one copy.
+-   Use `const std::filesystem::path& path` for strings that refer to file-like objects, such as devices or files.
+    - rationale: filesystem::path expresses intent, .c_str() gives zero-termination and `path` comes with handy functions.

 ## Discussion